jlewis-89/Milestone-Porject-4/README.md

 - Titles are occasionally hidden behind navbar
 - Footer does not remain at bottom of page on all renders
 - AllAuth templates have little styling due to heavy use of templating in newest version
+- No user feedback after purchase, items remain in basket and have to be manually removed
+- My Orders on profile is not updated with order

 ## Deployment